Alec Stoddard

 I’m a genderqueer trans performance artist exploring themes of identity construction, body sovereignty, and kinesthetic strategies of queer survivance through the spectacular body.
 Since 2020, I’ve investigated the relationship of performer to object, using my body in various stages of modification and its changes in response to outside forces, both tangible and intangible, organic and systemic.

-A warm-toned headshot of Alec, a light skinned queer person, looking directly into the camera with a neutral facial expression and sporting red winged eyeliner and a silver septum ring.
-Their gray suit jacket has red accents and white pinstripes and reveals his chest, neck, and face tattoos.
+A cool-toned headshot of Alec, a light skinned queer person, looking directly into the camera with a neutral facial expression and sporting a silver septum ring.
+Their dark blue suit jacket has a rough-looking texture and their white dress shirt reveals his chest, neck, and face tattoos.
 His brown hair is styled in a curly mullet, the sides closely shaved.
-The background is red and has glitched slices of the same image appearing from behind Alec's unaltered head and shoulders.
+The background is blue and has glitched slices of the same image appearing from behind Alec's unaltered head and shoulders.

 Why chains?

 I was drawn to work with chains in 2016 because of the support and weight elements.
 Being hung in two independently swiveling loops allows them to support my body, and their weight provides excellent proprioceptive feedback.
 Over time, I realized these elements allow me to create movement using a bottom-up process, leading with individual tactile and equilibrative cues toward a broader shape or phrase.
 I was tasked with creating from sensation, rather than syllabus, maintaining the potential of unconditional pleasure decoupled from normative expectations.
-Put simply, it centers me and my desires.Photography by Anna Cicone, 2023
+Put simply, it centers me and my desires.Photography by Rowan Littell, Haphazard Imagination, 2023

 Alec hanging face-down in a tight cradled position on looped chains.